Organic Integration and its required elements for growth

 Communities and their organizations are living, breathing and changing at all times.
 People and technology are the most unpredictable forces; both driving the sense of urgency to evolve and to think and do work differently and at faster rates of speed.

-For nearly 20 years, Insight's founder, Shelley Moore, has worked with over 200 organizations and has defined four consistent elements, that when aligned and organically integrated into the organization or community's DNA, will cultivate and accelerate growth.
+For nearly 20 years, Insight's founder, Shelley Moore, has worked with over 200 organizations and has defined four consistent elements, which when aligned and organically integrated into the organization or community's DNA, will cultivate and accelerate teams toward growth.

 These four elements are the framework for The Insight Growth System striving to achieve Organic Integration (OI) and its proprietary business model and services.